The telc exam A2 is an exam for all people who have done between 250-300 hours of German either in a classroom or through independent study.

 The days of being a total beginner are over!
-With the language exam telc Deutsch A2 you can already consider yourself an advanced beginner.
+With the German language telc exam A2 you can already consider yourself an advanced beginner.
 You are able to understand sentences and frequently used phrases which refer to yourself or your closer environment (e.g. family or work).
 You can communicate in everyday situations and have short conversations about familiar and popular topics.
-At the level telc Deutsch A2 you can talk in simple sentences about your personal background and you can also describe your direct environment and your concrete needs in a situation.
+At the level telc A2 you can talk in simple sentences about your personal background and you can also describe your direct environment and your concrete needs in a situation.
 You can generally use simple grammatical structures correctly.
 It doesn’t matter that you sometimes make mistakes because exchanging information successfully is what’s most important!

 The speakeasy intensive courses already cover all the important content you need to know for your exam.
 Our preparatory courses offer an additional exam preparation aimed at the exam format and exam strategies.
 If you prefer, this can also be booked as private tuition.
 Find out here if we offer a preparatory course for your level!